On localization sequences in the algebraic K-theory of ring spectra: Rognes' question

 \section{Rognes' question}

 In this section we give a negative answer to the question of Rognes for $n>1$ at all primes $p$.
-Note that while we work with the non-$p$-completed Brown--Peterson and Johnson--Wilson spectra, no alterations are needed in the argument to handle the $p$-complete case.
+Note that while we work with the non-$p$-completed Brown--Peterson and Johnson--Wilson spectra for notational simplicity, no alterations are needed in the argument to handle the $p$-complete case.

 \begin{question}[Non-$p$-complete Rognes question] For $n>0$, is the sequence